A Company Has 50 Employees

 • Project Management Software: Implement project management software (e.g., Asana, Trello, Monday.com) to improve team collaboration, track progress, and manage deadlines effectively.

-• Communication Tools: Use communication tools (e.g., Slack, Microsoft Teams) to facilitate instant messaging, file sharing, and video conferencing, breaking down communication barriers.
+• Communication Tools: Use communication tools (e.g., Slack, Microsoft Teams) to make easier instant messaging, file sharing, and video conferencing, breaking down communication barriers.

 • CRM Software: A Customer Relationship Management (CRM) system can streamline customer interactions, manage leads, and track sales progress.